Menu

 Depending on the facts of your case and law being breached, as well as what you wish to achieve, different bodies could be competent to hear your case.

 • Second-instance commissions: Many countries have second-instance commissions as review bodies for the administrative procedures.
-Usually the first place where you should bring your case before, when you wish to object a licence/permit that was issued, are these bodies.
-These bodies also decide on complaints on other administrative acts adopted by the environmental or municipal authorities, such as programmes, plans, quotas, orders and other decisions.
+Usually the first place where you should bring your case before, when you wish to object to a licence/permit that was issued, are these bodies.
+These bodies also decide on complaints on other administrative acts adopted by the environmental or municipal authorities, such as programmes, plans, quotas, orders, and other decisions.

 • Civil courts: In cases where your land, housing or property rights are violated, your case should be brought in front of the civil court.
+Civil courts are also where any environmental action originating from the violation of a right- such as the right to health or privacy- should also be brought.

 • Administrative court: If a country does not have a second-instance commission, or if you are not satisfied by its decision, you can file a complaint before the administrative court.
-The administrative court hears cases which challenge all types of administrative, governmental or municipal decisions.
+The administrative court hears cases which challenge all types of administrative, governmental, or municipal decisions.

-These cases end before the Criminal court and could result with a conviction and compensation of damages.
+These cases end before the criminal court and could result with a conviction and compensation of damages.

-• Ombudsman: The Ombudsman is an independent officer of the Parliament with responsibility to investigate the actions of public authorities including Government departments and local governments.
-The work of the Ombudsman inevitably includes environmental issues.
-It may be in respect of local services, such as refuse collection, in planning where issues such public housing or land use are often raised, in cases like the development of wind farms, etc.
+• Ombudsman: The Ombudsman is an independent officer of the many nation’s parliaments with responsibility to investigate the actions of public authorities, including Government departments and local governments.
+The work of the Ombudsman inevitably includes environmental issues.It may be in respect of local services, such as refuse collection, in planning where issues such public housing or land use are often raised, or in cases like the development of a wind farm, etc.

 India has an environmental court called the National Green Tribunal.
 It was established in 2010 for effective and expeditious disposal of cases relating to environmental protection and conservation of forests and other natural resources.

-• Constitutional/Supreme courts: In many countries the role of environmental courts is performed by the constitutional or the supreme courts.
+• Constitutional/Supreme courts: In many countries the role of environmental courts is performed by the Constitutional or the Supreme courts.
 They can act on the assessment of the violation of specific rights, or act as a third-instance body.

 The Constitutional Court of South Africa, for example, has been very active in cases related to environmental matters in the past.